-Part of making inventory management more efficient includes optimizing your inventory storage system.
+Part of making inventory management more efficient includes optimising your inventory storage system.
 This means both within a warehouse and by zooming out to understand where in the world you should keep inventory.
 Thus, good inventory management software should not only help you review all of your SKUs but also connect your shipping data to close the loop.

-For example, ShipBob’s software helps you understand where to distribute your inventory across its network of fulfillment centers by analyzing your past order history.
+For example, ShipBob’s software helps you understand where to distribute your inventory across its network of fulfilment centers by analising your past order history.
 This is so you can keep inventory closer to your customers, reducing the shipping zones, transit times, and shipping costs.
 When an order is placed, ShipBob’s algorithm automatically matches the order to the warehouse that has the available inventory and is closest to the customer.

-“ShipBob has fulfillment centers in major cities all over the US, so we can spread out our inventory across the country and leverage ground shipping as an inexpensive alternative to expedited air shipping.”Founder of My Calm Blanket
+“ShipBob has fulfilment centers in major cities all over the US, so we can spread out our inventory across the country and leverage ground shipping as an inexpensive alternative to expedited air shipping.”Founder of My Calm Blanket

-“We wanted to outsource international fulfillment to alleviate the pressure put on our in-house team (and high costs and long transit times for our customers), while dialing in on making our own warehouse more efficient.
+“We wanted to outsource international fulfilment to alleviate the pressure put on our in-house team (and high costs and long transit times for our customers), while dialing in on making our own warehouse more efficient.
 We began vetting warehouse management systems that would provide structure and make our processes and workflows more efficient.
 I met with ShipBob and felt like they would be a good partner because they could offer all of the solutions we needed.”Jourdan Davis, Operations Manager at Pit Viper